NVIDIA/earth2mip/README.md

 ## Getting Started

-The [notebooks](./examples/notebooks/) folder contains reference Jupyter notebooks for a few common usecases.
+The [notebooks](./examples/notebooks/) folder contains reference Jupyter notebooks for a few common use cases.
-These are the best way to start exploring Earth-2 MIP:
+These are the best ways to start exploring Earth-2 MIP:

 1. [Ensemble Inference](./examples/notebooks/01_ensemble_inference.ipynb) - This
 notebook will demonstrate how to perturb the initial conditions to generate ensemble of